1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td>

-Sr Software Engineer 2
+Staff Engineer

 </td></tr>
 <tr><td  markdown="1">

-- Has been a tech lead for 1+ year
+- Has been a tech lead for 2+ years
-- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives
+- Has championed and executed 2+ technical migrations or large multi-months platform/staff projects
-- Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday PMs L+D initiatives
+- Has documented 10+ technical aspects of systems implementation and/or post-mortems
-- Has documented 5+ technical aspects of systems implementation and/or post-mortems
+- Has championed the promotion of 2+ engineers

 </td></tr>
 </table>